Sam Trabucco

 John Samuel Trabucco is an American business executive.
 He was co-CEO of Alameda Research, a defunct quantitative trading firm founded by Sam Bankman-Fried before FTX.
 Caroline Ellison was Alameda's other co-CEO.
 Trabucco stepped down from Alameda in August 2022, leaving Ellison as sole CEO until its bankruptcy along with FTX three months later.

 Early life and education

 Trabucco attended a Mount Holyoke College math camp in 2010 where he met Sam Bankman-Fried.
 Trabucco received his bachelor's in mathematics and computer science from Massachusetts Institute of Technology (MIT).
 There he also served as president of the undergrad math association and reconnected with Bankman-Fried.

 Career

 After graduation, he worked for Susquehanna International Group, a quantitative trading firm.
 He joined Alameda Research in March 2019, and officially became the co-CEO in October 2021 along with Caroline Ellison.
 The following August, Trabucco stepped down from the role and Caroline Ellison became the sole CEO of the firm.
 Alameda Research purchased a 52-foot yacht for Trabucco, who named it Soak My Deck.

+In 2024, court filings in the FTX bankruptcy proceedings revealed that Trabucco had reached a settlement with U.S. authorities, agreeing to forfeit assets worth approximately $80 million, including two San Francisco apartments, a yacht, and claims against FTX.
+He also agreed to transfer rights to about $70 million in claims against the exchange.
+Filings indicated that he had received approximately $20 million in cash compensation during his time at Alameda, and had realized tens of millions more through token sales and withdrawals.
+Unlike other senior FTX and Alameda executives, Trabucco was not criminally charged and did not testify in court.

+The settlement was subject to approval by a federal judge in Delaware, with a hearing scheduled for December 12, 2024.
+FTX debtors stated that they believed they had strong claims against Trabucco but opted to settle to avoid costly and time-consuming litigation.
+The agreement included the transfer of legal title to the properties and other assets, including a 53-foot HCB Suenos yacht purchased in March 2022.
+If approved, the settlement would allow him to avoid further civil litigation from FTX's estate.

 He also wrote crossword puzzles for The New York Times.